Health Care & Population Health

 The Center to Advance Community Health & Equity (CACHE) is housed at the Public Health Institute and has expertise to help nonprofit hospitals, health systems, and other stakeholders translate data into better community investments.
 CACHE helps users interpret data from Community Benefit Insight, and couple it with existing tools and resources for strategic community benefit implementation.

 The East Bay Health Workforce Partnership (EBHWP) is an employer-led effort working closely with community and education leaders to meet the current and future workforce needs of employers, expand opportunity for local residents, and strengthen the economic and social well-being of the East Bay.

 FACES for the Future Coalition

-The FACES for the Future Coalition delivers the highly successful FACES program model to communities seeking to prepare high school students for entry into the health professions by developing their own pipeline programs.
-FACES incorporates best practices in adolescent medicine, innovative pedagogy,and community engagement.
-Taken together, the model addresses the diverse needs of young people interested in healthcare careers, and prepares students to meet the challenges of impending health workforce shortages and worsening health disparities.
+The FACES for the Future Coalition delivers the FACES program model to communities seeking to prepare high school students for entry into the health professions by developing their own pipeline programs.
+FACES incorporates best practices in youth development, stakeholder engagement, and workforce development strategies.

 Health in All Policies